-The shortlist can be viewed on the Prize website, where WARC subscribers can read the papers in full.
+The full shortlist can be viewed on the Prize website, where WARC subscribers can read the papers in full.

 Sourced from WARC